Skip to main content

 The following are the program maps for the Criminology and Justice program for those entering second, third or fourth year.
 Please refer only to the information for the year you are entering.

 If you have not selected a specialization, you are in the Comprehensive program.
-If you have selected a specialization, please refer to the specialization maps for either Criminal Justice or Youth, Crime and Justice.
+If you have selected a specialization, please refer to the specialization maps.
+If you are interested please contact the Social Science and Humanities Academic Advising office at SSHadvising@ontariotechu.ca.

 Please keep in mind that if you are out of sequence, these maps may not be right for you.
 Please review your full Program Map, along with your academic transcript, to guide your registration.
 We are happy to assist anyone who is unsure of their degree progression or their requirements for degree completion.
 Please feel free to contact the Social Science and Humanities Academic Advising office at SSHadvising@ontariotechu.ca